 Most founders are one follow-up away from a full pipeline.
 Not more content.
 Not more leads.
 Not more marketing.
 One more follow-up to the people who already expressed interest.

 Build the system.
 Five touches.
 Four to eight weeks.
 Semi-automated.
 Thirty minutes per week.
-The revenue is waiting on the other side of the persistence that most of your competitors do not have.
+The revenue is waiting on the other side of the persistence that most of your competitors don't have.